csuwildcat/interoperable-web-development/best-practices/README.md

 1. Press **F5** to build and debug the application.

-	The website will launch in Internet Explorer.
+	The website will launch in Edge.
 Navigate to the About and Contact pages.
 You should not notice any differences in the way the website is working.

 	![Site unchanged after removing inline styles](images/site-unchanged-after-removing-inline-styles.png?raw=true)

 	_Navigation bar unchanged after removing inline styles_

 	By using classes you can change the style of the navigation bar throughout the website with little effort.

 	You will now update the page so that when the viewer hovers over the movie title, the title fades and the synopsis for the movie slides in.
 To do this you will change the html for the Index page to add the synopsis text.
 Then you will add styles to make the animation work.
 In the process you will move the styles that already exist to the Styles.css to keep them in a single location.